sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 Requests have been made, for example, to add a dial for controlling lamp brightness.
 This was avoided in the prototyping phase because it would add parts to the bill of materials and create additional potential points of failure in the wiring.

 ## Sound

+Creating a sound camera from this platform is

 ## Color Lamp Control

 ## Multi-format

 Kinograph multi-format sprocketed roller.

 ### Research Supporters